 Seattle, WA 98112

-SHA parents are encouraged to participate in the school in many ways.
-The SHAdult learning program includes weekly classes in Judaism and parashah, taught by Rivy Poupko Kletenik, head of school.
-Rivy is a nationally recognized educator who has received numerous awards including the Covenant Award and was voted Best Lecturer and Best Jewish Educator by JTNews readers.
+SHA’s adult learning program includes weekly classes in Judaism and parashah, taught by Rivy Poupko Kletenik, head of school.
+Rivy has received many awards as a nationally recognized educator, including the Covenant Award and voted JTNews Best Jewish Educator.

 Seattle Hebrew Academy is the only PNAIS-accredited Orthodox day school in the state of Washington.

 SHA will continue to develop students of character and integrity through the pursuit of Jewish knowledge and secular studies, and to prepare future generations to lead lives of service.